alcesleo/in_that_case/README.md

 # Use a trailing - to read from stdin
 $ echo in_that_case | itc --camel -
 inThatCase

+# See all the available options in the help
+itc --help
 ```

 ## Supported conventions